ondrejhurinek/linux_kernel_tracer/README.md

 Important:

-		  the tracer uses the linux tracefs interface (/sys/kernel/tracing/trace_pipe)
+The tracer uses the linux tracefs interface (/sys/kernel/tracing/trace_pipe)

 to read emitted events in event mode.
 It is important to note, that tracefs

 is a global subsystem, and any changes to its configuration, and / or writing

 to it may resolve in incorrect data.
 For this reason, it is recommende to

 manually clear the tracing subsystem.
 This can be done by disabling tracing,

 clearing the trace buffer and than reenabling tracing again.

 Disable tracing:

 	echo 0 | sudo tee /sys/kernel/tracing/tracing_on

 Disable currently running events:

 	echo 0 | sudo tee /sys/kernel/tracing/events/enable

 Clear the trace buffer:

 			echo | sudo tee /sys/kernel/tracing/trace